-ESL Course Cap Change Rationale - The ESL department is requesting to change all department caps from 29 to 24 to realign with English and ensure the same level of student success in meeting AB 705 requirements.
+The English as a Second Language (ESL) department is requesting to change all department caps from 29 to 24 to realign with English and ensure the same level of student success in meeting AB 705 requirements.
 Minor revision and editing completed to align overlay non-credit version of course, but no substantial academic changes made.